 Can a collaborative proposal be prepared in Research.gov?

 Yes, Research.gov supports the preparation and submission of collaborative proposals from one organization (with subawards) and separately submitted collaborative proposals from multiple organizations.
+Note that separately submitted collaborative proposals from multiple organizations cannot be prepared and submitted in Grants.gov.

 How many PIs and co-PIs can I have on a collaboration?